caloggins/LittlePipeline/ReadMe.md

 A pipeline, process, or whatever is a sequence of actions that need to be performed to complete an operation.
 LittlePipeline is a small example of how to create a pipeline that can be tested, and used with any common IoC container.
 This is a very basic example.
 It is not designed to handle concurrent tasks.
 The idea is to use it to express a sequence of steps that must happen to complete a process.

+Note: As of v2, LittlePipeline is based on .NET Standard.

 ### Getting started.

 You will need a subject.
 This is the class upon which the process is being performed.
 Subjects must be a `class`.